-In over half of the states in which PACE Equity funds projects, there are specific energy savings requirements outlined by the state C-PACE guidelines.
-The Savings to Investment Ratio (SIR) requirement is used to confirm a meaningful level of energy savings.
-This is known as SIR Compliance.
+In many of the states in which PACE Equity funds projects, there are specific energy savings requirements outlined by the state C-PACE guidelines.
+One such requirement is evaluated using SIR Compliance.
+The Savings to Investment Ratio (SIR) requirement is used to confirm a meaningful level of energy savings by comparing the total investment in a project to the projected reduction in utility costs.

 In some states, SIR Compliance requires that energy savings meet a minimum threshold (for example, the energy savings must meet a minimum of 10% above code).
 In other states, energy savings must meet a minimum ratio (for example, the energy savings over the term must be greater than the total project funding).

-Understanding the details of the SIR Compliance for the State and Municipality in which your project is being developed is vital.
-Your local PACE Equity Managing Director understands your local C-PACE requirements and our Engineering & Building Optimization team knows how to help you make sure your project achieves them.
+Understanding the details of the SIR Compliance for the State and Municipality in which projects are being developed is vital.
+PACE Equity’s team of industry experts understands the local C-PACE requirements and the Engineering & Building Optimization team knows how to maximize the SIR for each project.

-SIR Compliance can limit the available funding for your project unless you work with a company like PACE Equity that has deep experience across the U.S. and:
+SIR Compliance can limit the available funding for projects unless they work with an experienced C-PACE capital provider.
+PACE Equity:

-• Optimizes your funding potential by leveraging critical energy engineering knowledge.
+- Optimizes funding potential by leveraging critical energy engineering knowledge

-If you’d like to learn more about SIR Compliance in your state, contact us.
+To learn more about SIR Compliance in each state, contact us.

 To help clarify the concept of SIR Compliance, read the two examples below: